Quick Facts about UCLA

 Our undergraduates have the opportunity to be directly involved in research, and can get hands-on experience by pursuing internships.
 Opportunities to study, travel and work abroad are also available.

-Faculty include six Nobel Laureates and more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
+Faculty include seven Nobel Laureates, 12 MacArthur fellows, more than 300 Fulbright Scholarship awardees, and more than 280 Guggenheim Fellows.
 UCLA's professors are among the most esteemed and sought after research professionals in their fields worldwide; they also teach undergraduate courses and are accessible to students.

 UCLA is a leader in the PAC-12 Conference, with 113 NCAA titles (more than any other university), and 130 team titles.
 Women compete in 13 sports and men in 10.
 In 2015, UCLA earned an NCAA title in men's water polo.
 We also offer extensive intramural and club sports programs, including crew, lacrosse, snow skiing, rugby, dance and a number of martial arts disciplines.